Obermoschel

-Obermoschel is a town and municipality in the district Donnersbergkreis, Rhineland-Palatinate, Germany.
+Obermoschel ([oːbɐˈmɔʃl̩], lit.
+'Upper Moschel', in contrast to "Lower Moschel") is a town and municipality in the district Donnersbergkreis, Rhineland-Palatinate, Germany.
 With around 1,000 residents, it is the smallest town in the Palatinate (Pfalz).
 It is part of the Verbandsgemeinde ("collective municipality") Nordpfälzer Land, which has its seat of administration in community of Rockenhausen and an administrative office in Alsenz.
 According to regional planning, Obermoschel is designated as lower-order center (Grundzentrum).

 Geography

 Location

 Obermoschel is a town in the district Donnersbergkreis, Rhineland-Palatinate, Germany.
 It is part of the Verbandsgemeinde ("collective municipality") Nordpfälzer Land.
 It is situated 15 km southwest of Bad Kreuznach.
 Obermoschel lies in the North Palatinate Hills between Bad Kreuznach to the north-east, Rockenhausen to the south-east and Bad Sobernheim the north-west.
 Additionally, the settlement areas of the Kahlforsterhof and the restaurant Waldhaus belong to Obermoschel.
 Bordering communities include, in clockwise reference, Hallgarten, Niedermoschel, Sitters, Unkenbach, Lettweiler and Duchroth.
 An additional neighboring community is Schiersfeld laying to the south.